Saharsh007/CSE/COMPUTER NETWORKS LAB/week2/readme.md

+* ##  plot using netanim
+>create trace xml file with anyone of the programs.

+    1.add this header file - #include "ns3/netanim-module.h"
+    2.add this line just before run simulator -  AnimationInterface anim ("animation.xml");
+    3. Launch net anim from its directory and load the xml file and hit start.
-## ● Plot a Line graph for TCP congestion window (cwnd) using gnuplot
+* ##  Plot a Line graph for TCP congestion window (cwnd) using gnuplot

 do
 ```diff